QuirinusTech/AlexandriaV2/README.md

 # AlexandriaV2
-Version 2 of Alexandria, this time in React/Node/Express
+Version 2 of Alexandria, ported to React with Node/Express back end.